nodejs/node/doc/api/http2.md

 When set, the `options.getTrailers()` function is called immediately after queuing the last chunk of payload data to be sent.
-The callback is passed a single object (with a `null` prototype) that the listener may used to specify the trailing header fields to send to the peer.
+The callback is passed a single object (with a `null` prototype) that the listener may use to specify the trailing header fields to send to the peer.

 *Note*: The HTTP/1 specification forbids trailers from containing HTTP/2